Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $19.99

 WeatherBug is one of the older weather apps.
 It features all of the stuff you’d expect from a weather app.
 That includes weather forecasts, temperature, radar, weather alerts, and more.
 It also features 18 different weather maps, a lightning alert system, traffic conditions, and more.
-There are weather widgets, but they are a separate download.
+There are weather widgets, but they are separate downloads.
 It’s a really solid, stable weather app with more than enough features for most people.
 The developers do a good job keeping the UI at least relatively modernized.
 The free version is more than good enough for most people.

 The Weather Channel

 Price: Free / Up to $9.99

 Weather Channel is easily among the most recognizable weather apps out there.
 Thankfully, it covers all the basics.
 That includes the current temperature, future forecasts, severe weather alerts, radar, and more.
 It also includes breaking news, lightning alerts, and pollen alerts.
 There are a variety of widgets, a separate tablet UI, and additional stuff.
 It doesn’t cut any corners.
-That said, all of these features means The Weather Channel app is one of the biggest ones on the list and not a great option for fans of minimalism.
+That said, all of these features mean The Weather Channel app is one of the biggest ones on the list and not a great option for fans of minimalism.
 Otherwise, it’s perfectly functional.

 What The Forecast?!!